Ludovic McLellan Mann: Exhibitions

 Mann had a keen interest in raising public awareness of the early science of archaeology and particularly of his work.
 This began in 1911, when he organised the prehistoric collection of the Scottish Historical Exhibition held as part of the Scottish Exhibition of National History, Art and Industry that was held in Glasgow between 2 May to 4 November 1911.
 Mann provided many of his own pieces for the exhibition and also held a number of lectures under the heading "Glimpses of Scottish Pre-History".
 Mann also wrote the introduction to the "Prehistoric Section" of the exhibition catalogue, that he used to critique the underfunding of Scottish archaeology research, stating:

 In 1918, Mann organised his second exhibition, held at Langside Public Library in Langside, on objects and artefacts connected to the Battle of Langside and Mary, Queen of Scots.
 Mann populated the exhibition with pieces from several sources including the Hamilton Palace and Pollok House collections along with local pieces and those from private individuals.
 Mann wrote a book for the exhibition, the "Mary Queen of Scots at Langside, 1568" with the profits going to the war relief fund.
 As he built experience of forming and hosting exhibitions, he also gained experience of how to display ancient artefacts in the most effective manner.
 As the size of his collection increased, he eventually found a permanent home in the Kelvingrove Museum, when the Prehistoric Room was opened in 1928.

-In 1932, Mann created an exhibition of pottery at the "Daily Mail Scottish Ideal Home Exhibition in Olympia, London, covering prehistoric pottery to Crogan Ware (Note: "Crogan Ware", also known as "Craggan Ware" is a particular type of Bronze and Iron age pottery that is associated with the Hebridean islands.)
-From May 1938, Mann was heavily involved as an Archeological Observer for the Empire Exhibition in Bellahouston Park, Glasgow.
-This was followed by a visit to San Francisco in 1939 to exhibit at the Golden Gate International Exposition.
-He ensured the exhibition presented a replica of a Druid temple as well as a replica Robert Burns’ home in Alloway and of the Knappers dig.
-He also lectured on his most recent digs and finds.
-However, the exhibition was a financial failure that ended costing him money.
+In 1932, Mann created an exhibition of pottery at the "Daily Mail Scottish Ideal Home Exhibition in Olympia, London, covering prehistoric pottery to Crogan Ware (Note: "Crogan Ware", also known as "Craggan Ware", is a particular type of Bronze and Iron age pottery that is associated with the Hebridean islands.)